dheerajchand/resume_generator/outputs/comprehensive/topographic_classic/md/dheeraj_chand_comprehensive_topographic_classic.md

 *Financial Technology and Humanitarian Crisis Solutions*

-- Developed SimCrisis, a GeoDjango web application using Python, PostgreSQL/PostGIS, and NetLogo for multi-agent modeling and econometric simulations of crisis economies
+- Developed SimCrisis, a Geo`Django` web application using `Python`, Postgre`SQL`/PostGIS, and `NetLogo` for multi-agent modeling and econometric simulations of crisis economies
-- Built modular application using Python, Django, and GRASS accepting rules extensions for ethnic strife, different crisis types, supply failures, and disaster scenarios
+- Built modular application using `Python`, `Django`, and `G`R`ASS` accepting rules extensions for ethnic strife, different crisis types, supply failures, and disaster scenarios
-- Liaised with officers from International Federation of Red Cross, UNICEF, and Chaos Communications Congress to improve platform using Docker and Ubuntu
+- Liaised with officers from International Federation of `R`ed Cross, UNICEF, and Chaos Communications Congress to improve platform using `Docker` and Ubuntu
-- Conceived and built application using Python, Pandas, and Jupyter to predict how crisis economies respond to different humanitarian interventions
+- Conceived and built application using `Python`, `Pandas`, and `Jupyter` to predict how crisis economies respond to different humanitarian interventions

 ### SENIOR ANALYST
 **Myers Research, Washington, DC | August 2012 – February 2014**

 *Quantitative and Qualitative Research for Democratic Campaigns*

-- Developed RACSO, a web application for pollsters to fully administer research including questionnaire creation, versioning, and reporting
+- Developed `R`ACSO, a web application for pollsters to fully administer research including questionnaire creation, versioning, and reporting
-- Wrote RFP and analyzed bids from 1,200 vendors before selecting implementation partner
+- Wrote `R`FP and analyzed bids from 1,200 vendors before selecting implementation partner
-- Built prototype in R for comprehensive polling administration and sample file management
+- Built prototype in `R` for comprehensive polling administration and sample file management
 - Provided strategic counsel to Democratic campaigns, political actors, and NGOs through quantitative and qualitative research

 ### RESEARCH DIRECTOR